Religious Liberties Violated by Obama's Forced Coverage of Abortion Pills

 Acknowledging “the important concerns some have raised about religious liberty,” Kathleen Sebelius stated on Friday that HHS would keep the substance of the original rule, but add an additional element: nonprofit employers who do not provide contraceptive coverage in their insurance plans because of their religious beliefs would be given an additional year to comply with the HHS edict.

-If this is the administration’s idea of accommodating sincerely and deeply held religious beliefs, then HHS can keep it.
+If this is the Administration’s idea of accommodating sincerely and deeply held religious beliefs, then HHS can keep it.
 How does it strike an “appropriate balance” between the dictates of the government and the constitutional rights of religious associations to say you can have your right for an extra 365 days before we take it away?
-As one church leader put it: “In effect, the president is saying we have a year to figure out how to violate our consciences.”
+As one church leader put it: “In effect, the President is saying we have a year to figure out how to violate our consciences.”

 It gets worse.
 Taking a page from the NARAL and its attacks on crisis pregnancy centers, the rule will require religious organizations seeking a one year reprieve to inform their employees that the objectionable services they will not provide can be obtained elsewhere.
-In other words, you can have an extra year to practice your faith, but during that time you must say what we the government want you to say.
-It apparently wasn’t enough for HHS to undermine the Free Exercise clause, they wanted to throw in the Free Speech clause too.
+In other words, you can have an extra year to practice your faith, but during that time you must say what we, the government, want you to say.
+It apparently wasn’t enough for HHS to undermine the Free Exercise clause; they wanted to throw in the Free Speech clause too.

-Catholics are hardly alone in decrying the HHS’s actions as offensive to religious liberties.
+Catholics are hardly alone in decrying HHS’s actions as offensive to religious liberties.
 Richard Land, president of the Nashville-based Southern Baptist Convention’s Ethics and Religious Liberty Commission, said, “This is bad news for freedom of conscience and for respect for the freedom of religion protections guaranteed in the American Constitution.
 Secretary Sebelius is stating that people who have religious convictions against contraceptives or particular types of contraceptives that are abortifacients will have a one-year reprieve before they will be forced to pay for health insurance for that which they find unconscionable.”

 No doubt about it: this unprecedented, wholesale attack on the religious and conscience rights of American citizens and groups is morally and constitutionally repugnant.
-If it’s indicative of how this administration regards the fundamental right to religious freedom, one shudders to think what’s next.
+If it’s indicative of how this Administration regards the fundamental right to religious freedom, one shudders to think what’s next.